spacedriveapp/spacedrive/docs/architecture/libraries.md

 # Libraries

-A library is a database, you can have many of them.
-They contain all the Spacedrive data, inluding file structure and metadata.
+A library is the database that Spacedrive stores all file structures and metadata.
+It can be synchronized with other [Nodes]()